Table of contents

 Churn rate is the percentage of users who stop using a service or product after a set time.
-Since retaining customers is way more cost-efficient than getting new ones, working on your churn rate is essential.
+Since customer retention is way more cost-efficient than getting new ones, working on your retention rate is essential.

 Some useful tips to help you meet this goal include:

 - Appreciate your customers.
 Be it a shout out that they give you on social or an email thanking your service, always take the time to appreciate them.

 - Keep in touch with your customers.
 For instance, by sharing tips to better use your product and case studies of how others are using it.
 Mention did the same and improved their nosediving churn by 22% in a month.

 - Offer incentives to long-term customers.
 For example: offer discounts on upgrades or a free month of service.

 Metrics for success:

 Keep an eye out on your Customer Churn so you can plan remedial steps accordingly.

 If you’re looking to improve your churn rate right away, here’s an in-depth guide to give you a headstart.